MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/rest/deeplink.md

 ## Specifying the query or management command by indirection

-If the query or management command is long, even encoding it using gzip/base64 may exceed the maximum URI length of the user agent.
+If the query or management command is long, even encoding it using gzip/base64 might exceed the maximum URI length of the user agent.
 Alternatively, the URI query string parameter
 `querysrc` is provided, and its value is a short URI pointing at a web resource that holds the query or management command text.